NCICCGPO/gdan-tmp-models/README.md

 # Data Requirements
 User input data must be in tab separated format.
+Where original user data has rows labeled with samples and columns labeled with features (ex. genes).

 # 2. Pre-processing User Data
 Input data **must have proper feature labeling and rescaling prior** to running machine learning models for subtype predictions.